freenas/freenas-docs/userguide/jails.rst

 a firewall is properly configured to maximize system security.

-When pairing the jail with a physical interface, edit the :ref:`interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.
-This prevents a network interface reboot when the jail is powered on.
+When pairing the jail with a physical interface, edit the :ref:`network interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.
+This prevents a network interface reset when the jail starts.

 .. _jail_wizard_networking_fig: